Discussion and Solution Sessions

 Organization(s): 1: University of Leipzig; 2: VDI/VDE Innovation + Technik GmbH

 How does the rapid advancement of AI tools reshape our approach to research data—and what does this mean for Open Science?
-This interactive session explores the complex relationship between AI technologies and Open Data, focusing on three key issues: (1) AI’s dependence on accessible, high-quality data; (2) its potential to improve data workflows, from metadata generation to error detection; and (3) the risks tied to data misuse, opacity in training, and ethical concerns around consent and dual-use.
+This interactive session explores the complex relationship between AI technologies and research data management (RDM), focusing on three key issues: (1) AI’s dependence on accessible, high-quality data; (2) its potential to improve data workflows, from metadata generation to error detection; and (3) the risks tied to data misuse, opacity in training, and ethical concerns around consent and dual-use.

 Streamlining Data Publication: Automatic Metadata and Large Datasets in the Age of AI